 That’s the entire point of this hypercar: Road presence.
 This vehicle’s built to mimic Formula One cars – but in a completely street-legal way.

 Ever since Formula One had its first inaugural season in 1950, people have been searching for a way to bring that tech to the streets.
 With the AMG One, drivers who can afford to do so, can – and, now, with a sustainable hybrid model.

-According to the Mercedes website, the claimed acceleration for this car is 0-200kph (or 0-120mph) in 6 seconds.
-A 1.6-L V6 hybrid petrol and four electric motors allow the AMG One a top speed of more than 350 kilometres per hour (217 miles per hour).
+According to the Mercedes website, the claimed acceleration for this car is 0-120 mph (0-200 km/h) in 6 seconds.
+A 1.6-L V6 hybrid petrol and four electric motors allow the AMG One a top speed of more than 350 kilometers per hour (217 miles per hour).

-In a stark leap upward from Ferrari’s Stradale (but, don’t worry, this won’t be the last Ferrari we see), the Jesko is our first expensive hypercar that goes for seven figures.
-From a performance aspect, this makes sense: the Koenigsegg Jesko is also one of the fastest supercars in the world in 2021 – which definitely goes a long way towards its sticker price.
+The Jesko is our first hypercar that hits the three million dollars mark.
+From a performance aspect, this makes sense: the Koenigsegg Jesko is also one of the fastest supercars in the world in 2022 – which definitely goes a long way towards its sticker price.

 Swedish auto manufacturer Koenigsegg dreamt up the Jesko as a suitable successor to its groundbreaking Agera RS.
 An engine update, a lighter frame, and a surprising amount of comfortable add-ins make this a car that’s not only lightning-fast – it’s fun to drive.

 Its engine is an overwhelmingly powerful 1280-hp V-8; its nine-speed transmission is completely bespoke, built in-house by Koenigsegg to be as quick-shifting as they come.
 The rear-wheel steering this car boasts helps with managing downforce and drag, so – even though this is a powerful car – the driver is in control at all times.